merely-useful/py-rse/index.md

 >
 > While archiving data at a site like Dryad or Figshare (following the FAIR Principles)
 > is usually the end of the data publishing process,
-> there is the option of publishing a journal paper to describe the dataset in detail.
+> there is the option of publishing a journal paper to describe the dataset in detail.\index{publishing!data journal}
 > Some research disciplines have journals devoted
 > to describing particular types of data
 > (e.g., the [Geoscience Data Journal][geoscience-data-journal])